saturnaliam/lucia-website/README.md

     - /js/
       - Stores any JavaScript used in the website.
       - index.js
-        - Stores any JavaScript used in the index.html file.
+        - Stores any JavaScript used in the index.html file